showermat/squashserve/README.md

               - The two-byte length of the value and the value itself

+      - If the entry is a *link*:

+          - The eight-byte ID of the entry to which this link points

   - User data: arbitrary user-defined data may follow the archive.
 (This is used, for example, to store the search index for volumes.)
 This region of the file is made available to the user as a `std::istream` when the file is opened.

 The encoder for the file format is implemented in `zsr.cpp`.
 I provide a small utility for command-line compression and decompression of ZSR files in `zsrutil.cpp`.
 Its usage is as follows: